 Resolution may take up to 3 weeks after discontinuation of exposure.
 Reactivity is usually lifelong, so identified allergens must be avoided lifelong.

 Patients with photoallergic contact dermatitis Photosensitivity Photosensitivity is a cutaneous overreaction to sunlight.
-It may be idiopathic or occur after exposure to certain toxic or allergenic drugs or chemicals, and it is sometimes a feature of systemic... read more can have flare-ups for years when exposed to sun (persistent light reaction); however, this is very rare.
+It can be related to photoallergy or phototoxicity and may be idiopathic or occur after exposure to certain toxic or allergenic drugs... read more can have flare-ups for years when exposed to sun (persistent light reaction); however, this is very rare.

 Contact dermatitis is prevented by avoiding contact with the skin irritant or allergen; patients with photosensitive contact dermatitis should avoid exposure to sun.